gensart-x/sora-erlyana/SUPPORT.md

 For social media directions, I have Instagram at `@gensart.ai`.

 Thank you.
-And remember, your small help will have a positive impact for the others, stay helpful ! 😁
+And remember, your small help will have a positive impact for the app, stay helpful ! 😁